-This article summarizes the cloud components you'll use when working in Terra, and how working in the cloud differs from working locally.
+This article summarizes the cloud components you'll use in Terra and how working in the cloud differs from working locally.

 This is a living document.
 Check back here to see the current state of Terra on Azure.

-Terra on Azure is a public preview release intended to allow users to access tools and resources as they are brought online.
+Terra on Azure is a public preview release intended to allow users early access to tools and resources on Terra.
 Your candid feedback will help us improve the Terra experience as we develop and roll out additional functionality.

 Overview: Terra on Azure